Matthew-Hurrell/viva-la-nacho/README.md

 ## Content

+* Recipe content for Viva La Nacho was sourced from [BBC Good Food Mexican Recipes](https://www.bbcgoodfood.com/recipes/collection/mexican-recipes)

 [Back to top](<#contents>)

 ## Media

+* SVG icons for Viva La Nacho were obtained from [Font Awesome](https://fontawesome.com/)
+* The Viva La Nacho hero image was downloaded from [iStock](https://www.istockphoto.com/)
+* The accounts and featured recipe background images were downloaded from [Unsplash](https://unsplash.com/)
+* Recipe images were obtained from recipes featured on [BBC Good Food Mexican Recipes](https://www.bbcgoodfood.com/recipes/collection/mexican-recipes)

 [Back to top](<#contents>)

 ## Code

+* The ModifiedArrayField model class to return an array field with front-end checkboxes was sourced from [Rogulski.it](https://rogulski.it/django-multiselect-choice-admin/)
+* [Django Docs](https://docs.djangoproject.com/en/4.1/) was used as an invaluable source of information on the Django framework.

 [Back to top](<#contents>)

 # Acknowledgements

+The Viva La Nacho project was created as a portfolio project #4 for the Higher National Diploma in Full Stack Software Development at [Code Institute](https://codeinstitute.net/).
+This has certainly been the most challenging project so far, but I have learnt a lot from this experience and I am eternally grateful for the support I have had from my family, friends, work colleagues and fellow students.
+I would like to personally thank my Code Institute mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for all his help and guidance.
+Also a big thank you to the Code Institute tutors who helped me sort out some tricky bugs during development.
+I am very excited to move on to my final portfolio project with Code Institute and continuing my learning journey as a software developer.

+Happy coding!

+Matthew Hobbs-Hurrell

 [Back to top](<#contents>)